SkafteNicki/dtu_mlops/s1_getting_started/M1_terminal.md

 1. (Windows users) We highly recommend that you activate *Windows Subsystem for Linux*.
 Please follow this [guide](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
 Remember to run commands from a elevated (as administrator) powershell.
-This is optional because many of the command that we use are available through a standard Windows terminal, but some are not.
+You can complete todays exercises without WSL but for later exercises you are going to need it.

 2. Open a terminal.
 It should look something like below